jonase/eastwood/crucible/README.md

 warning is no longer caught with a new version of Eastwood, or a new warning _is_ caught with a new version of Eastwood.

+This command must be run from inside of Eastwood's `crucible` directory, in order to use the `deps.edn` file there:
 ```bash
 % clj -Acrucible --versions version-combos.edn
 ```